-Governor’s Office on Disability Executive Director Graham Sisson recently earned a doctorat in rehabilitation counseling and leadership from Auburn University.
+Governor’s Office on Disability Executive Director Graham Sisson recently earned a doctorate in rehabilitation counseling and leadership from Auburn University.

 Sisson, who presented and defended his dissertation on reasonable accommodations, said he plans to present core details from his extensive research at an upcoming Executive Leadership Team (ELT) meeting.